DeInJiI/DeInJiI/README.md

 Skills: Java and Basics of OOP

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning I’m currently Student of computer sience
+- 🌱 I’m currently Student of computer sience
-- 👯 I’m looking to collaborate on I’m looking to collaborate on Big project and GAME DEV!
+- 👯 I’m looking to collaborate on Big project and GAME DEV!
 - 😄 Pronouns: He